Are you tired of hearing conflicting opinions on the importance of backtesting in trading?

 With constant backtesting, you would notice some loopholes that your strategy has, which can be improved upon.

-By doing this, you allow your strategy the flexibility to adapt to various market conditions and still remain profitable.
+By doing this, you allow your strategy the flexibility to adapt to various market conditions and remain profitable.

 Risk Management